Anymail is maintained by its users. Your contributions are encouraged!

-See AUTHORS.txt for a list of some of the people who have helped improve Anymail.
+See the contributor chart for a list of some of the people who have helped improve Anymail.

 You can report problems or request features in Anymail’s GitHub issue tracker.
 (For a security-related issue that should not be disclosed publicly, instead email Anymail’s maintainers at security<at>anymail<dot>dev.)

 We also have some Troubleshooting information that may be helpful.

 Pull requests are always welcome to fix bugs and improve support for ESP and Django features.

 We try to follow the Django coding style.